Today, I’m going to offer some tips to help with that.

 I like to take advantage of down time.
 So, this would be a good time to fix a salad if you are including that on your menu.
 Or, you can load the dishwasher with the dishes you’ve dirtied so far.
 Cleaning as you go makes cleaning after dinner a little easier.

 When it’s time, prepare and cook the last dish.
 It’s okay if casseroles finish cooking a few minutes before the rest.
 It gives them a chance to sit and settle a little bit before serving.
-Just be sure to leave them covered so that it’s still warm when you fix your plate.
+Just be sure to leave them covered so that it’s still warm when the rest of dinner is ready.

-Hopefully, this example will help you time your next meal.
-If you have any questions or if you have your own tips to share, feel free to contact me.
+Hopefully, this example will help you time dinner so that every dish is hot and ready at the same time.
+If you have any questions feel free to ask.